 If you're the owner of a storage unit facility, you want to make sure you provide customers with lighting that is bright but not too overpowering yet still gives them enough light for proper visibility.
 Below we'll take a look at some common options you should consider for your business.

-Tube lights are ideal for a range of storage applications such as hallways between units because of their long shape and concentrated light spread.
+Strip lights are ideal for a range of storage applications such as hallways between units because of their long shape and concentrated light spread.
 These fixtures are commonly used due to their ability to casts ample light while maximizing tight spaces.
-They also can be mounted directly to the surface of the ceiling for added ease, which is very important in this type of ares since storage unit facilities typically have aluminum or limited ceiling height for rigged up lights.
+They also can be mounted directly to the surface of the ceiling for added ease, which is very important in this type of area since storage unit facilities typically have aluminum or limited ceiling height for rigged up lights.

 Barn lights are ideal for use in hallways or even inside of larger units where wiring is possible.
 These types of lights cast a wide circle of bright illumination, which makes them ideal when mounted high up to provide the best light spread in this unique location.
 Most are made from durable aluminum or other metal materials, which are designed to be long lasting for a great investment in the life of your business lighting plan.